AppsFlyer

 AppsFlyer click tracking URLs in Braze (optional)

 You can use AppsFlyer’s OneLink attribution links in Braze campaigns across push, email, and more.
 This allows you to send back install or re-engagement attribution data from their Braze campaigns into AppsFlyer.
-As a result, you’ll be able to measure your marketing efforts more effectively and make data-driven decisions on where to invest more resources for the maximum ROI.
+As a result, you’ll be able to measure your marketing efforts more effectively and make data-driven decisions.

 You can simply create your OneLink tracking URL in AppsFlyer and directly insert it into your Braze campaigns.
 AppsFlyer will then use their probabilistic attribution methodologies to attribute the user that has clicked on the link.
 We recommend appending your AppsFlyer tracking links with a device identifier to improve the accuracy of attributions from your Braze campaigns.
 This will deterministically attribute the user that has clicked on the link.